modelop/modelop.github.io/Product Manuals/Github Integration/index.md

 streams
 ```

-Each asset stored as a separate file with file name being an asset name and file extension being an asset type.
+* Each asset stored as a separate file.
+* File name is an asset name and file extension is an asset type.
-No assets of same kind could share the same name.
+* No assets of same kind could share the same name.
-Attachments are stored in subdirs named same as the model name they are belong.
+* Attachments are grouped into subdirs named after model they are belong.

 Example:
 ```